opensvc/docs.opensvc.com/source/agent.service.app.rst

 The ``OPENSVC_SVCNAME`` variable is set by OpenSVC to the service name, so that integrators can write reusable launcher scripts.
 Examples of this variable usage below.

+Environment variable named ``OPENSVC_IP<n>`` are also set to let app launchers bind the appropriate service ips, for services with instances on different subnets.
+For example, the service might have a different ip address when starting on the disaster recovery site.

 Launcher scripts development guidelines
 =======================================